Infographics

 Understand Your Stress to Live Better

-Stress is a natural response of the body, but when it becomes constant, it can affect our physical, mental, and emotional health.
-For our Latino community, stress can come from multiple sources: adapting to a new country, language barriers, economic pressures, family separation, and daily work and home responsibilities.
+Stress is a natural response of the body.
+However, when it becomes constant, it can affect our physical, mental, and emotional health.
+In our Latino communities, stress can have multiple causes: adapting to a new country, language barriers, economic pressures, family separation, and the daily responsibilities of work and home.

 Chronic stress can cause headaches, digestive problems, muscle tension, fatigue, and weaken our immune system.
-It can also contribute to more serious problems like hypertension, diabetes, and heart disease.
+It can also contribute to more serious problems such as high blood pressure, diabetes, and heart disease.

-Constant stress can lead us to feel overwhelmed, anxious, irritable, or depressed.
-It can affect our concentration, memory, and ability to make decisions.
+Constant stress can lead to anxiety, irritability, or depression and affect our concentration, memory, and ability to make decisions.

 • Frequent headaches